-It is your lawyer’s job to ask you questions about you, your child and your family.
+Your lawyer’s job is to ask you questions about you, your child, and your family.
 They are not being nosy or rude or anything of the sort when they ask you questions like that.
 Your lawyer has likely handled cases like yours before and has seen people who are worse off, believe it or not.
 Depending on how comfortable you feel with your attorney, it may feel like he or she is stepping over the line as far as what is being asked of you.
 Should you answer questions that you do not want to?

-The bottom line is that, while you do not have to answer any questions you do not want to, it is in your best interests to do so.
-The reason is that the more information your attorney has, the better he can advise you when it comes to decision making in your case.
+The bottom line is that, while you do not have to answer any questions you do not want to, it is in your best interest to do so.
+The reason is that the more information your attorney has, the better he can advise you when it comes to decision-making in your case.
 Secondly, remember that what you tell your lawyer will remain confidential unless you allow your attorney to disclose the information.

 The more information you provide to your attorney, the better off you will be (generally speaking).
-If what you are telling your attorney has to do with your CPS case then it is likely that the information will come to light anyways.
-Remember- in a hearing or trial you can be questioned as a witness under oath.
+If what you tell your attorney has to do with your CPS case, then it is likely that the information will come to light anyways.
+Remember- in a hearing or trial, you can be questioned as a witness under oath.
 In that situation, you must tell the truth or risk suffering the consequences of having lied under oath.